astraut-solutions/easy-risk-register/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](docs/LICENSE) file for details.

+## Security & Compliance Features

+- **Role-Based Access Control (RBAC)**: Implemented using JWT with jsonwebtoken for secure user authentication and authorization
+- **Audit Logging**: Comprehensive audit logging for risk modifications using Winston logger with file transports
+- **Data Encryption**: Client-side and server-side encryption for sensitive information using Crypto.js and Node crypto
+- **Compliance Reporting**: NIST framework-aligned compliance reporting with template-based PDF generation using jsPDF
+- **API Security**: Secure API endpoints with authentication middleware and role-based access control
+- **Frontend Security**: React context-based security management with protected routes and role checking

 ## Security Policy